ExpeditionRPG/expedition/docs/style_guide.md

 To keep combat interesting, it's recommended to have at least one combat in the quest do something interesting with the `on round` event.
 You can read more about this in the [QDL Guide](qdl_guide.md#combat_card)

+And if you ever reward players with loot (for example, after solving a puzzle or for befriending a particular faction) you should make future fights even harder to compensate.
+For every 2 tiers of loot you reward players outside of combat, expect to increase the tier of the next fight by about 1 tier.

 ## Instructions

 Generally, try to organize instructions with the most important information first, and have all closely related instructions in the same block.
 For example: